FIU Panthers: Football

 The FIU Panthers football team competes in the NCAA FBS Football Bowl Subdivision (formerly known as Division I-A), the highest level in intercollegiate football, and is a member of Conference USA.
-They are led by head coach Butch Davis and play at Riccardo Silva Stadium on FIU's Westchester campus.
+They are led by head coach Willie Simmons and play at Pitbull Stadium on FIU's Westchester campus.
 The team began playing in 2002 as a member of NCAA Division I-AA, now known as the NCAA FCS Football Championship Subdivision.
 Three years later, the FIU Athletics Department decided to move the program up to Division I-A. FIU became the fastest school to make such a move from a program's inception.

-On August 29, 2002, the program played its first game at home against Saint Peter's College in front of a sold out crowd of 17,314.
-FIU defeated St. Peters's by the score of 27–3.
+On August 29, 2002, the program played its first game at home against Saint Peter's College in front of a sold-out crowd of 17,314.
+FIU defeated St. Peter's by the score of 27–3.

 The FIU football team's main rivals are the Florida Atlantic Owls and the University of Miami Hurricanes.
 Both FIU and Florida Atlantic play annually in a game known as the Shula Bowl.
 The game is named after former Miami Dolphins head coach and Football Hall of Fame inductee Don Shula.
-The Panthers and Hurricanes last played on November 23, 2019 at LoanDepot Park, with FIU defeating UM 30-24.
+The Panthers and Hurricanes last played on November 23, 2019, at LoanDepot Park, with FIU defeating UM 30–24.